chocolatey/docs/input/en-us/create/functions/start-chocolateyprocessasadmin.md

 This command will assert UAC/Admin privileges on the machine.

-Starting in 0.9.10, will automatically call Set-PowerShellExitCode to set the package exit code in the following ways:
+Will automatically call Set-PowerShellExitCode to set the package exit code in the following ways:

 - 4 if the binary turns out to be a text file.
 - The same exit code returned from the process that is run.
 If a 3010 is returned, it will set 3010 for the package.

-Aliases `Start-ChocolateyProcess` and `Invoke-ChocolateyProcess` available in 0.10.2+.
+Aliases `Start-ChocolateyProcess` and `Invoke-ChocolateyProcess`.

 ## Aliases